Exploring Powell Butte Nature Park (East Portland)

 P.B.
 Inca-3

-As dog owners, we are always trying to find new pockets of nature to explore that are dog friendly. (i.e.- We won’t bother others if we let them off leash, and we aren’t in danger of getting in trouble.)
+As dog owners, we are always trying to find new pockets of nature to explore that are dog friendly (i.e. – we won’t bother others or get in trouble if we let them off leash).

-As an eco-concious person however, I also want to ensure the area isn’t sensitive to disturbance, or undergone recent restorations.
+As an eco-conscious person however, I also want to ensure the area isn’t sensitive to disturbance, or undergone recent restorations.
 (We want those little seedling to survive.)

 Powell Butte is a fantastic oasis for both human and canine.
 We visited on a Sunday, and surprisingly had the area to ourselves, (my favorite).
 A fair warning however, the few people we did encounter were all friendly, but their dogs were not.
 It was the strangest thing, of all 4-5 groups we met along the way, everyone had at least one dog, and every person told us their dogs were mean.
 Hmmm…(not really a big deal, just interesting).